jpcsp/jpcsp/ms0/JpcspTrace/README.txt

   If the output file name starts with "0x", it will be interpreted as a memory address and the result of the KIRK command will be stored at that address instead of being written to the output file.
+  If the output file name ends with ".xml", the output will be written into the same format as Jpcsp file PreDecrypt.xml, so that the result can easily be added to it.
 - a SYSCON command can be executed and its output saved to a file by using the command:
     ExecuteSysconCommand 0xN ms0:/output 0xNN ms0:/input 0xNN
   where the first parameter is the command code, the second parameter is the file name